crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

   $ sed -i.bak -E 's#^(create_empty_blocks_interval[[:space:]]+=[[:space:]]+).*$#\1"5s"#' ~/.chain-maind/config/config.toml
   ```
 :::tip Reminder:
-The list of the `seed` is subjected to change, you can also find the latest seed to connect [here](https://github.com/crypto-org-chain/mainnet#seed-nodes)
+The list of the `seed` is subject to change, you can also find the latest seed to connect [here](https://github.com/crypto-org-chain/mainnet#seed-nodes)
 :::
 ## Step 3.
 Run everything